What is a Debt Relief Order (DRO) and how do they work?

 • Creditors listed in the DRO won’t take any action against you without the court’s permission

-• You don’t have to go to court to get one
+• You don’t have to go to court to get one, the approved intermediary will send the application for you

-• It is an alternative solution to being declared bankrupt, which can cost up to £680
+• It is an alternative solution to being declared bankrupt

 What are the disadvantages of a Debt Relief Order?

-• If you own your own home, or have some assets, you won’t be able to apply
+• If you own your own home, or have assets over a certain amount, you won’t be able to apply

 • It only covers certain kinds of debt, so you may still have to pay your other debts even while you’re covered by the DRO

-• It is only available if you owe less than £30,000 (£20,000 in Northern Ireland) and live in England, Wales or Northern Ireland
+• It is only available if you owe less than £50,000 and live in England, Wales or Northern Ireland

-You can find more information about Debt Relief Orders through places like Citizen’s Advice or StepChange.
-If you have more questions about debt support, or need more guidance on how debt works when you’re working with Lowell, take a look at our Debt Guidance hub or check out our guide to Your Next Steps.
+If you have more questions about debt support, or need more guidance on how debt works when you’re working with Lowell, you can find more helpful articles like this in our Debt Guidance Hub or take a look at Your Next Steps.